Molwickpedia

 v = Average speed of Mercury = 47948,31 (m/s)

-For the empirical verification of the formula of the planet Mercury’s orbit dynamics, the following steps have been taken:
+For empirical verification of planet Mercury’s dynamics we have the following steps:

 • Circular planetary orbit

-The case of a circular orbit of the planet has been considered in order to simplify the calculations, because the play of gravity’s forces continues existing and the eccentricity of the planet Mercury’s orbit is rather low.
-Clearly it is sufficient for my purpose here.
+We have chosen a circular orbit case to simplify calculus because the play of gravity forces would continue to exist and eccentricity of planet Mercury’s orbit is quite low.
+It is enough for our purpose here.

-• Revolutions per period within Newton’s Law of Gravity
+• Calculus of revolutions per period with Newton’s Law of Gravity

-The formula for the Global Gravity Law can be written as its two components:
+The formula for the Global Gravity Law equals the sum of two components:

-So then, if we multiply or divide it by ** and substitute *v²/r* for the normal component of acceleration or centripetal acceleration *an* we will be left with:
+So then, if we multiply and divide it by *v²*, and substitute *v²/r* for the normal component of acceleration or centripetal acceleration *an*, we will be left with:

-Gravity of Newton law as one component of the centripetal acceleration
+Gravity of Newton as one component of the centripetal acceleration.

-And recalling that the value of the orbital speed is the square root of *GM/r* we have to:
+Recalling that orbital speed is the square root of *GM/r*, we have:

-Newton Gravity and normal acceleration of one revolution
+Gravity of Newton and normal acceleration for one revolution.

 v T = 2πr